Anne de Montmorency, 1st Duke of Montmorency: Surprise of Meaux

 Protestant suspicions of the peace were furthered in this period of peace by the various modifications made to the terms of the Peace of Amboise.
 Montmorency, Morvillier and the secretary of state L'Aubespine were suspected of pushing Catherine in a more pro-Catholic direction.
-Further discord between Protestant and Catholic nobles was created by the hiring of Swiss mercenaries by the crown to protect the realm against any potential moves by the passing army under the duque de Alba which was heading to Nederland.
+Further discord between Protestant and Catholic nobles was created by the hiring of Swiss mercenaries by the crown to protect the realm against any potential moves by the passing army under the duke of Alba which was heading to the Netherlands.
 In exasperation, Montmorency said to the Protestant nobles at court "The Swiss have their pay; don't you expect them to be used?".

 At this time Condé renewed his efforts to compete with Montmorency for supreme command of the French army, but was unsuccessful, his campaign however damaged the relationship between the Bourbon and Montmorency families.
 Furious at being spurned for the office of lieutenant-general, Condé left court, and was soon joined by Montmorency's nephew Andelot who was similarly resentful in his dispute with Marshal Cossé (formerly known as the seigneur de Gonnor) over the office of colonel-general of the infantry.
 Coligny likewise departed court.
 They agreed to conduct a coup attempt in line with that of Amboise in 1560, assembling a large cavalry force at Meaux to kidnap the royal family and take charge of the religious direction of the kingdom from the Lorraine.
 The court was alerted to the plot while staying at Monceaux and were faced with two choices of how to proceed.
 Montmorency and the chancellor L'Hôpital favoured holding their ground against any attacks, meanwhile the Lorraine family and duc de Nemours favoured making a retreat to the safety of Paris.
 The Swiss guard that was with the group confidently asserted that they could provide the appropriate protection for a retreat to the capital.
 Therefore it was the latter course of action that was agreed on, and they conducted a fighting retreat towards the capital.
 Montmorency and the king's Swiss guard held back the Protestant cavalry while the king and Catherine made for Paris.